prom-io/ignite-back-end/backend/docs/profile.md

         followsCount: number, // number of users followed by this user
         statusesCount: number // number of statuses created by this user },
-    currentUserSubscriptionId?: string // If current user is subscribed to this user, this field contains ID of subscription }
+    currentUserSubscriptionId?: string, // If current user is subscribed to this user, this field contains ID of subscription,
+    createdAt: string // ISO-formatted date of profile creation }
 ````